kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 - Identity - Linux uses userID (UID) and groupID (GID) which are represented as integer types.
 User and group names are not canonical - they are just an alias in /etc/groups or /etc/passwd back to UID+GID.
 Windows uses a larger binary security identifier (SID) which is stored in the Windows Security Access Manager (SAM) database.
 This database is not shared between the host and containers, or between containers.
 - File permissions - Windows uses an access control list based on SIDs, rather than a bitmask of permissions and UID+GID
 - File paths - convention on Windows is to use `\` instead of `/`.
 The Go IO libraries typically accept both and just make it work, but when you're setting a path or commandline that's interpreted inside a container, `\` may be needed.
+- Signals - Windows interactive apps handle termination differently, and can implement one or more of these:
+  - A UI thread will handle well-defined messages including [WM_CLOSE](https://docs.microsoft.com/en-us/windows/desktop/winmsg/wm-close)
+  - Console apps will handle `ctrl-c` or `ctrl-break` using a [Control Handler](https://docs.microsoft.com/en-us/windows/console/registering-a-control-handler-function)
+  - Services will register a [Service Control Handler](https://docs.microsoft.com/en-us/windows/desktop/Services/service-control-handler-function) function that can accept `SERVICE_CONTROL_STOP` control codes

+These conventions are the same:
+- Exit Codes mostly follow the same convention where 0 is success, nonzero is failure.
+The [specific error codes](https://docs.microsoft.com/en-us/windows/desktop/Debug/system-error-codes--0-499-) may differ.
+Exit codes passed from the Kubernetes components (kubelet, kube-proxy) will be unchanged.

 The Windows container runtime also has a few important differences:

 - Resource management and process isolation - Linux cgroups are used as a pod boundary for resource controls.
 Containers are created within that boundary for network, process and filesystem isolation.
 The cgroups APIs can be used to gather cpu/io/memory stats.
 Windows uses a Job object per container with a system namespace filter to contain all processes in a container and provide logical isolation from the host.
   - There is no way to run a Windows container without the namespace filtering in place.
 This means that system privileges cannot be asserted in the context of the host, and privileged containers are not available on Windows.
 Containers cannot assume an identity from the host because the SAM is separate.
 - Filesystems - Windows has a layered filesystem driver to mount container layers and create a copy filesystem based on NTFS.
 All file paths in the container are resolved only within the context of that container.
-T
   - Volume mounts can only target a directory in the container, and not an individual file.
   - Volume mounts cannot project files or directories back to the host filesystem.
   - Read-only filesystems are not supported because write access is always required for the Windows registry and SAM database.
 Read-only volumes are supported